kintopp/deepseek-ocr-mac-cpu/README.md

 # DeepSeek-OCR for Apple Silicon (CPU)

-Simple setup guide for testing DeepSeek-OCR on Apple Silicon Macs using CPU inference.
+Setup guide for testing DeepSeek-OCR on Apple Silicon Macs using CPU inference.

 ## Prerequisites